Mr-Un1k0d3r/CatMyPhish/README.md

 ```

 # Warning
-the BlueCoat categorization search is slow to avoid captcha
+the BlueCoat categorization search is slow to avoid captcha.

+# TODO
+Validate the candidate are available for purchase.

 # Credit
 Charles F. Hamilton